Positively curved K\"ahler metrics on tube domains and their applications to optimal transport: Introduction

 \subsection{Synthetic curvature of K\"ahler Sasaki metrics}

 Having seen how the study of tube domains has applications to optimal transport, we then use ideas from optimal transport to better understand the geometry of K\"ahler Sasaki metrics.
 In particular, we study \textit{synthetic} curvature bounds when the K\"ahler potential is not $C^4$, (and thus the usual curvature expressions are not well defined).
 By analogy, these results are similar to the CAT($\kappa$)-inequality, which provides a synthetic version of lower bounds on the sectional curvature.

-As a preliminary example in K\"ahler geometry, we provide a synthetic formulation for Ricci bounds on tube domains.
-Although simple, this is an instructive example and serves as a proof of concept.
-We then use ideas from optimal transport to provide a synthetic characterization of non-negative orthogonal anti-bisectional curvature and non-negative anti-bisectional curvature.
-Our work is based off a paper by Guillen and Kitagawa, which introduced a condition known as \textit{quantitative quasi-convexity} (abbreviated (QQConv)) \cite{GuillenKitagawa} and showed that it provides a synthetic version of (MTW).
-Using this, we prove the following.

-\begin{theorem*} Suppose $\Psi: \Omega \to \mathbb{R}$ is a $C^4$ strongly convex function.
-The associated K\"ahler Sasaki metric on $T \Omega$ has (NOAB) if and only if the cost function $c(x,y) = \Psi(x-y)$ satisfies (QQConv) for all pairs of sufficiently small Euclidean balls $B(p,\epsilon)$, $B(q,\epsilon) \subset \Omega$. \end{theorem*} Furthermore, we use a result of Figalli, Kim and McCann \cite{FigalliKimMcCann} to provide a synthetic version of (NAB).
+Using the connection between (NOAB) and optimal transport, we provide synthetic characterizations of non-negative orthogonal anti-bisectional curvature and non-negative anti-bisectional curvature.

+At first, $O(n)$-symmetric K\"ahler metrics and synthetic curvature conditions might seem to be distinct topics.
+However, there is a problem in optimal transport which connects the two, which is to establish a regularity theory for optimal transport with respect to the cost $c(x,y)=\|x-y\|$.
+This was the cost function originally considered by Monge, but it does not satisfy the assumptions of the standard regularity theory of optimal transport.
+There are some results which suggest that a weaker regularity theory holds for this cost, but the behavior of the solutions are not well understood.
+One possible route to study this problem is to try to apply techniques from complex geometry (e.g., K\"ahler-Ricci flow) to regularize the cost function and then try to establish regularity for the limiting solutions.

+As the Monge potential is singular, we cannot solve the K\"ahler-Ricci flow on the associated tube domain in the classical sense.
+Instead, we use a formal computation to derive a family of potentials

+which can be understood as first-order Taylor expansion for renormalized Ricci flow.
+This gives a canonical deformation of Monge's potential, which may be useful to study the regularity theory of the associated transport.